Skip to content

 message-handler-func.png

-In addition to filling out basic configurations, you also need to specify the subscription topic Topic and the corresponding handling function.
+In addition to filling in the basic configuration, you need to fill in the subscription topic and the corresponding handler function.

-The handling function refers to the message_handler(...) function written above:
+The handler function is the message_handler(...) function written above:

 sub-config.png

-When the publishing end publishes a message like the one below, the message will be forwarded by the main program of DataFlux Func to the aforementioned message_handler(...) function for processing:
+When the publisher publishes a message as shown below, the message will be forwarded by the DataFlux Func main program to the message_handler(...) function for processing:

-On the connector configuration page, under the corresponding topic, the latest consumption information will appear:
+On the connector configuration page, the latest consumption information will appear under the corresponding topic:

 sub-info.png